Potential Funding Sources for Aboriginal Aquaculture Development

 The AAA has compiled a list of potential funding sources that Aboriginal communities and entrepreneurs can utilize to identify and apply for funding.
 The list was last updated on March 23, 2016.

-This is the fourth edition of the biannual Canadian Aquaculture R&D review.
+This is the latest edition of the biannual Canadian Aquaculture R&D review.
 The review is an ongoing compendium of the aquaculture Research and Development project that have been underway over the past two years from all across Canada.
 The review contains over 220 project descriptions detailing a range of topics include; marine and freshwater species, fish health, production, husbandry technology, nutrition, genomics and more:

 Pentlatch Seafoods Ltd. is a company wholly owned and operated by the K’ómoks First Nation on Vancouver Island, B.C and named in honour of the house of Pentlatch.
 The K’ómoks further acknowledge their heritage by choosing as their primary brand the mask of Komo Gway – The Ruler of the Undersea.